ReeceGoding/Frustration-One-Year-With-R/README.md

     code](https://github.com/wch/r-source/blob/trunk/src/main/builtin.c#L1009),
     suggesting that it can’t be all that optimised.

 -   R doesn’t have one switch statement, it has two.
-One where it switches on a numeric input and another for characters.
+There is one where it switches on a numeric input and another for characters.
 The numeric version makes the strange assumption that the first argument (i.e. the argument being switched on) can be safely translated to a set of cases that must follow an ordering like “*if input is 1, do the first option, if 2, do the second…*”.
 There is no flexibility